-- A. The Group is a multinational operation and therefore is subject to exchange rate risk arising from transactions between the different currencies of the Company and its subsidiaries, mainly in US dollars.
-The related exchange risk from future operating activities have been recognized in assets and liabilities. - B. The Finance Department of the Group conducts hedging for the overall
+A. The Company is a multinational operation and therefore is subject to exchange rate risk arising from transactions between the different currencies, especially in US dollars.
+The relevant exchange rate risks might come from assets and liabilities that are generated from future operating activities and have been recognized.

-- exchange rate risk.
-In order to manage the exchange rate risk from future commercial transactions and recognized assets and liabilities, companies within the Group take on the natural hedging approach for general imports and exports to reduce the foreign exchange risk. - C. The Group's operations involve certain non-functional currencies (the Company's functional currency is the New Taiwan dollar (NTD), and subsidiary's functional currency is the USD), so it is subject to the impact of exchange rate fluctuation.
+- B. The Finance Department of the Company conducts hedging for the overall exchange rate risk.
+Exchange rate risk is measured by highly probable transactions in US dollars.
+Forward foreign exchange contracts are adopted to reduce the impact of exchange rate fluctuations on expected transactions. - C. The Company's operations involve certain non-functional currencies (the Company's functional currency is the New Taiwan dollar (NTD), so it is subject to the impact of exchange rate fluctuation.
 The details of assets and liabilities denominated in foreign currencies whose values would be materially affected by exchange rate fluctuations are as follows: